Pūkaha / Mount Bruce National Wildlife Centre: Governance and staffing

+Purposes

 Conservation

 Its main objective is to help restore native wildlife.
-Currently, restoration mostly concerns birds although also includes reptiles such as the tuatara.
+Currently, restoration mostly concerns birds, but also includes reptiles such as the tuatara.
 Controlling invasive pest populations is an important means to ensuring the successful rejuvenation of native wildlife in the area.
-Currently the Goodnature A24 traps are being used in conjunction with other pest control methods with the aim of bringing the rat, stoat, and possum populations down to reduce the threat these animals pose.
+Currently Goodnature A24 traps are being used in conjunction with other pest control methods with the aim of bringing the rat, stoat, and possum populations down to reduce the threat these animals pose.

-In August 2021, it was announced that the Department of Conservation had committed $700,000 towards the control of rabbits in the area surrounding Pukaha/ Mount Bruce, to help reduce the environmental damage they cause, and also reduce the population of ferrets and cats that prey on rabbits, but also threaten birds in the reserve.
+In August 2021, it was announced that the Department of Conservation had committed $700,000 towards the control of rabbits in the area surrounding the scenic reserve, to help reduce the environmental damage they cause, and also reduce the population of ferrets and cats that prey on rabbits, and also threaten birds in the reserve.

 Bird releases started in 1996 with nine kākā, a kind of parrot.
 There are now approximately 160 kākā in the forest, and the goal is to have a population of 600 in a few years.
 North Island brown kiwi and North Island kōkako translocations followed in 2003.
 Over 15 kiwi are currently living in the forest and two in the nocturnal house, including some chicks.
 For the breeding programme, they incubate kiwi eggs to protect chicks and thus give them the chance to become adult.